agrc/gis.utah.gov/_posts/2017-11-22-the-evolution-of-a-python-script.md

 }
 ```

-A developer can inspect what command was requested by checking the boolean value for the command name in the dictionary. `address` is `True` so know we know to look for the street and zone values.
+A developer can inspect what command was requested by checking the boolean value for the command name in the dictionary. `address` is `True` so now we know to look for the street and zone values.
 The street can be rebuilt by joining the contents of the `<street>` array with a space and the zone can be found in `<zone>`.
 The geocoding will use centerlines as well as address points because `--address-points-only` is `False`.

 Hopefully, you are beginning to see the power and flexibility that can be achieved with a command line application.
 Using doctopt's powerful syntax, a developer can help the users of their applications discover everything you have made available.
 It will help users choose all of the options that are applicable and prompt them with the proper syntax when a mistake is made.